microsoft/dotnet-framework-docker/samples/dotnetapp/README.md

 * [Push Docker Images to Azure Container Registry](push-image-to-acr.md)
 * [Push Docker Images to DockerHub](push-image-to-dockerhub.md)

-## Build and run the sample locally
+## Build and run the sample locally with the .NET Core SDK

-You can build and run the sample locally with the [.NET Core 2.0 SDK](https://www.microsoft.com/net/download/core) using the following instructions.
+You can build this [.NET Framework 4.7.2](https://www.microsoft.com/net/download/dotnet-framework-runtime/net472) application locally with the [.NET Core 2.0 SDK](https://www.microsoft.com/net/download/core) using the following instructions.
 The instructions assume that you are in the root of the repository.

-You must have the [.NET Framework 4.7.1 or later](https://www.microsoft.com/net/download/Windows/run) installed and the .NET Framework 4.7.1 targeting pack (easiest to install with [Visual Studio 2017](https://www.microsoft.com/net/download/Windows/build)).
+You must have the [.NET Framework 4.7.2 targeting pack](https://go.microsoft.com/fwlink/?LinkId=863261) installed.
+It is easiest to install with [Visual Studio 2017](https://www.microsoft.com/net/download/Windows/build) with the Visual Studio Installer.

 ```console
 cd samples